๐Ÿ’ป

 Software Design & Development

 Software design and development covers the practices and tools that professional developers use to plan, build, and maintain software.
 Students learn to express solutions through pseudocode and flowcharts before writing actual code, ensuring they think through logic before implementation.
 They study the software development life cycle โ€” from requirements gathering through design, implementation, testing, and maintenance โ€” and understand why each phase matters.
-Documentation and code maintenance are emphasized as essential skills for working on real projects that evolve over time.
+Documentation, interfaces, edge cases, and unit testing are emphasized as essential skills for building software that is reliable and maintainable.
 Version control introduces students to collaborative development workflows where multiple people can work on the same codebase safely.
 User interface design connects technical implementation to the human experience of using software.
 These practices transform coding from a solo activity into a disciplined, collaborative craft.

-Suggested learning path: Begin with pseudocode and flowcharts for planning solutions, then study the software development life cycle, learn about documentation and maintenance practices, and finally explore version control and user interface design.
+Suggested learning path: Begin with pseudocode and flowcharts for planning solutions, then study software design documents, interfaces, and the development life cycle, learn about testing, edge cases, documentation, and maintenance, and finally explore version control and user interface design.

 Pseudocode

-An informal, human-readable description of an algorithm using structured language that resembles code but isn't tied to any specific programming language.
+An informal, human-readable description of an algorithm using structured language that resembles code but is not tied to any specific programming language.
+Pseudocode uses plain English mixed with programming constructs like IF, WHILE, and FOR to describe logic without worrying about syntax rules.

 Prerequisites: